mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 | Databricks All-Purpose Compute           | $0.28                     | $0.09                                | $0.19                         |
 | Databricks All-Purpose Compute w/ Photon | $0.46                     | $0.09                                | $0.37                         |

 > ⚠️ These are point-in-time costs at the time this blog was written, rounded to the nearest hundreth of a cent, subject to change, and for illustration only.
-Neither Microsoft Fabric nor Databricks advertise costs per vCore hour, this is an attempt to standardize billing models for comparison purposes at the lowest compute grain, 1 vCore.
+Neither Microsoft Fabric nor Databricks advertise costs per vCore hour, this is an attempt to standardize billing models for comparison purposes at the lowest compute grain, 1 vCore use for 1 hour.

 ### Interactive vs. Scheduled Rates
 As illustrated above, your vCore cost per hour is dependent on various factors, some of which I didn't consider for sake of not boiling the ocean (DLT, interactive serverless compute, automated serverless compute, serverless SQL, etc.).
 However, a major billing difference between the platforms comes down to how the code is being executed.